zoomomou/portfolio/Part2.md

 * Through first-hand experience, what are the factors that people believe most affect safe driving
 * What might cause them to change their driving habits
 * Are there any safe-driving measures or methods that people find helpful
-* Any other suggestion people have to new drivers
+* Any other suggestions people have to new drivers

 Survey Questions: